DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/3_generate/2_generate_code/unit_1.md

 # Unit 1: Generate Code

 In this section we will look at how we create code.
-We will look at  basic coding concepts and the types of operations.
+We will look at  basic coding features and the types of operations.

 ---
 ## Basic Features of Programming